Kmcx/Hotel-Booking-WebApp/README.md

 - Only registered users can see member-only discounted prices.
 - Logged-in users receive 10% discount on applicable hotels.
 - Static images and map previews are used for performance.
+- During registration, users must create a strong password that includes uppercase and lowercase letters, numbers, and at least one special character to ensure security.

 ## Problems Encountered